dbojan/xmpp-communicator/howto_add_colors.md

 +            if (accountIndex < 0) accountIndex = 0;
 +        }

++        // remember to import SharedPreferences class
++        SharedPreferences prefs = PreferenceManager.getDefaultSharedPreferences(activity);

 +        // 2.
 Determine Hue (Color)
-+        // We multiply by a "Golden Angle" (approx 137.5 degrees) to ensure
-+        // colors are visually distinct and don't repeat quickly.
++        // SeekBars store integers, so we get Int and cast to float.
++        // The second parameter is the default value if the setting hasn't been touched yet.

++        // Get angle preference (matching string key and default value from XML steps above)
++        // was 137.508f before
-+        float goldenAngle = 22f;//137.508f (make colors more in harmony)
++        float goldenAngle = (float) prefs.getInt("chat_colors_golden_angle_simulated", 22);

++        // Get offset preference
++        // if set to 0 it starts with red
-+        float hueOffset = 240f; // Start at Blue (240 degrees) instead of Red (0 degrees)
++        float hueOffset = (float) prefs.getInt("chat_colors_hue_offset", 240);

 +        // Applying the offset to shift the entire palette
 +        float hue = ( (accountIndex * goldenAngle) + hueOffset ) % 360;